robert-marik/resistograph_meets_tomograph/docs/talk.md

 # Content of the talk

 - Tomograph and resistograph: strengths and limitations
-- Combined approach: a Python library to merge data
+- Combined approach: a Python library for simultaneous interpretation
 - Vibe coding (ChatGPT)
 - Code containerization (Docker)